pietroreggiani/second_year_paper/mynotes.md

 ## To-Do Plan

-1. Find ESG rankings from Bloomberg and Morningstar;
+1. Find ESG rankings from Bloomberg and Datastream;
 2. Figure out how to link CRSP and Compustat information and then link to S34 too (unless can use CCM merged);
 3. Decide which info from Compustat you want to keep cause there are too many variables;
 4. Merge together all the datasets;
 5. Descriptive statistics on composition of portfolios in terms of green-ness and other characteristics;
 6. Highlight change over time of green/sin holdings, by score and by sector;
 7. Look at return differential between green and non-green investors, is there a transfer?
 I guess this will need to be done relative to a factor model for instance, to adjust for risk?